Get free heat pump quotes

 Refrigerant is crucial for the heat pump to transfer the heat it gathers from outside into your home.

-So if your heat pump isn’t heating, it could be because the refrigerant levels are low.
-This could be because of a leak, or another issue.
+If your heat pump isn’t heating, it might be because the refrigerant levels are low.
+This could be because of a leak or another issue.
 Either way, it’s best to call a technician to fix any potential leaks and replace the refrigerant.

 The outdoor unit is blocked